ayeshaafifa2025/garments-client/README.md

 Error page for invalid routes.

-7. Technology Stack
+7. Technology Stack & NPM Packages Used
+ Technology Stack Overview
 Frontend: React.js, React Router, Tailwind CSS, DaisyUI

+Data Fetching/Management: React Query, Axios

 Authentication: Firebase Authentication

-Forms & Validation: React Hook Form
+Form Handling: React Hook Form

-Icons & Animations: React Icons, Swiper

-Notifications: React Toastify, SweetAlert2

-Charts & Analytics: Recharts

-HTTP Requests: Axios, React Query

 Build Tool: Vite

  NPM Packages Used
+react: The core JavaScript library for building user interfaces.

+react-dom: Renders React components to the Document Object Model (DOM).

+@tanstack/react-query: Manages server state: caching and asynchronous data fetching efficiently.

+axios: A promise-based HTTP client: used for making API requests.

-firebase: For authentication, database, and profile management.
+firebase: Provides services for authentication: real-time database, and profile management.

-react-router: For client-side routing and role-based protected routes.
+react-router: Enables client-side routing: and handles navigation for Single Page Applications (SPA).

-tailwindcss: For responsive utility-first styling.
+react-hook-form: Used for powerful form validation: and submission handling with minimal re-renders.

+tailwindcss: A utility-first CSS framework: for rapid, responsive UI development.

-daisyui: For ready-to-use UI components.
+daisyui: A component library built on top of Tailwind CSS: providing ready-to-use UI components.

-react-icons: To use vector icons across the app.
+react-icons: Provides a vast collection of customizable vector icons: from popular libraries.

-react-toastify: To show elegant pop-up notifications for success/error.
+react-toastify: Used to display non-blocking, elegant pop-up notifications (toasts): for feedback.

-sweetalert2: For confirmation dialogs and alerts.
+sweetalert2: Used for displaying custom, beautiful confirmation dialogs: and alerts.

-swiper: To implement dynamic sliders for feedback or product sections.

-react-hook-form: For form validation and submission handling.
+swiper: Used to create modern, dynamic sliders: carousels, and product image galleries.

-recharts: To display charts in manager/admin dashboards.
+recharts: Used for displaying responsive charts and graphs: in dashboards for analytics.

-axios & react-query: For API calls and state management of server data.
+date-fns: A modern utility library: for manipulating, formatting, and comparing dates and times.

+lucide-react: A collection of minimal, modern SVG icons: provided as React components.

+react-helmet-async: Used to manage and control the document's head (e.g., setting page titles, meta tags): inside React components.

+@tailwindcss/vite: Provides deeper integration for Tailwind CSS: with the Vite build tool.

+vite: The fast build tool: used to bundle the project assets.

+@vitejs/plugin-react: A specific Vite plugin: required to correctly process and bundle React code.